jina-ai/executor-redis-indexer/README.md

 ## Setup
-`RedisIndexer` requires a running Redis service.
+`RedisIndexer` requires a running Redis service, with `redisearch` module version 2.6 or higher.
 Make sure a service is up and running and your indexer is configured to use it before starting to index documents.
 For quick testing, you can run a containerized version locally using docker-compose :